Herbal3d/basil/README.md

 doesn't it?
 Well, Basil is different in that its architecture is like an X11 server.

-Basil's architecture is an attempt to build a virtual world and augmented reality viewer where an [OpenSimulator] avatar can stand next to a [High Fidelity] avatar.
+Basil's architecture attempts to build a virtual world and augmented reality viewer where an [OpenSimulator] avatar can stand next to a [High Fidelity] avatar.
 And even interact.